 Because what I’m about to tell you will put you on the absolute fastest possible track to results when it comes to building quality muscle and burning fat.

 This is not “new” information by any means; it is just highly overlooked when it comes to what truly works.

-Let me get right down to the nuts and bolts of post workout nutrition.
-First, it’s important to understand, when you are lifting you are doing two things, neither of which is actually “building” muscle, helping you tone, or burn a bunch of fat.
+Let me get right down to the nuts and bolts of post-workout nutrition.
+First, we need to understand, when you are lifting you are not actually “building” muscle, helping you tone, or burn a bunch of fat.

 What you are really doing is: